UselessGuru/UG-Miner/README.md

 The file 'Config\PoolsConfig.json' contains configuration details for the pools.

 A separate section can be added for each pool.
 If a pool is listed in this file, the specific settings will be taken into account.
-If not, the built in default values will be used.
+If not, the built-in default values will be used.

-**Available options**
+**Available per pool configuration options**

 - Algorithm: List of included or excluded algorithms per pool
 - Currency: List of included or excluded currencies per pool